xiangao/reproducible-research/content/git/index.md

 will have been making changes to the same portion of a file and you'll have to resolve the differences.

-It's perhaps surprising how seldom this happens. git is really good at merging changes.
+It's perhaps surprising how seldom this happens.
+Git is really good at merging changes.

 If there's a merge conflict, there'll be a big warning message on